JimWardle/markdownToChecklist/README.md

 ## Features

 - **Interactive checklists** - Any markdown list item becomes a tickable checkbox
+- **Save Progress** - Export your current state as markdown with completed items marked as `[x]` to resume later.
+When you paste the saved markdown back in, the tool automatically detects and restores your progress
 - **Collapsible sections** - Click headers to collapse/expand sections for better focus on what matters right now
 - **Progress tracking** - Shows completion stats and progress bar so you know exactly where you stand
 - **Minimizable input** - Hide the markdown panel once you've pasted your content and focus on the actual work